ander74/Ayri/ScanningService/README.md

 # Scanning Service
 **ScanningService** encapsulates the *WIA COM component* of Windows in a service.
-I made this service for my own propose.
+I made this service for my own purpose.
 It's very simple and don't include all features of the *WIA COM component*.
 It only has the common features I need for scanning some images.
 If you need some features that I don't include, feel free to include it.
 Feel free to do whatever you want with this code.
 You can use and/or modify it in the way you want.

 The usage is very simple and intuitive.
 Follow these small guidelines to implement the service in your application.
 ### Include ScanningService in your application